 The Islamic Reporting Initiative (IRI) is established by and for businesses across the Islamic world to lead the creation of a reporting framework for Corporate Sustainability and Social Responsibility (CSR) based on Islamic principles and values.
 Founded in 2015, the IRI is an independent not-for-profit organization set up to guide businesses worldwide to deliver more effectively on the UN Sustainable Development Goals (UNSDGs).

-The IRI Secretariat is based in Dubai (IRI Reporting Standard DWC-LLC) with the Foundation for the IRI (Stichting IRI Reporting Standard) located in the Netherlands.
-The IRI Liaison Office is in Cambridge, United Kingdom.
+Foundation for the IRI (Stichting IRI Reporting Standard) is located in the Netherlands.

 The IRI consists of two consultative bodies: the IRI Advisory Council and the IRI Stakeholders Council.